MartineMathieu/PurpleAir-calibration/README.md

-PURPLEAIR CALIBRATION - CODES AND DATA
+PURPLEAIR CALIBRATION - CODES AND DATASETS

 This file describes codes and data used in the study on "Calibration of Low-Cost Particulate Matter Sensors PurpleAir: Model Development for Air Quality under High Relative Humidity Conditions"

-DATA
+DATASETS

 (1) "r0_5km_processeddata_PA_AQS_Jan2021_Aug2023_Final.csv" and "DAILY90_r0_5km_processeddata_PA_AQS_Jan2021_Aug2023_Final.csv" are respectively the hourly and daily processed datasets used in the analyses to develop the calibration model of low-cost particulate matter sensors PurpleAir for air quality under high relative humidity conditions.